apecloud/kubeblocks-addons/examples/postgresql/README.md

 #### Scale-up/down using Cluster API

-Alternatively, you may udpate `spec.componentSpecs.resources` field to the desired resources for vertical scale.
+Alternatively, you may update `spec.componentSpecs.resources` field to the desired resources for vertical scale.

 ```yaml
 apiVersion: apps.kubeblocks.io/v1